canonical/chopsticks/docs/explanation/architecture.rst

    Easy to extend and customize test scenarios.

 **Built for scale**
-   Master-worker architecture handles thousands of users.
+   Controller-worker architecture handles thousands of users.

 **Flexible**
    Web UI for interactive testing, headless for automation.